MikeLepcsik/PAM-LP-HUGO/content/solutions/coworking.md

     "sectionFees": {
 		"Title": "Fees",
-		"SubTitle": "Our Transparent Service Fee structure enables you to scale your coworking business as it grows.
-Only pay for successful bookings and transactions coming through DeskNow.
+		"SubTitle": "Using pam is free of charge.
+0 costs! <br>Our transparent service fee structure enables you to scale your coworking business as it grows.
+Only pay 10% for successful bookings and transactions coming through DeskNow.
 There are no fixed monthly costs to use pam in order to enhance your coworking business.", "HeaderTab1": "Classic Office",
         "HeaderTab2": "Coworking Basic",
         "HeaderTab3": "Coworking Advance",